 - 1. Only release information which it is authorized by law or regulation to share with the Provider. - 2.
 Obtain any required consents, authorizations, or other permissions that may be necessary for it to share information with the Provider. - 3.
-Notify the Provider of limitations, restrictions, changes, or revocation of permission by an individual to use or disclose protected information, to the extent that such limitations, restrictions, changes or revocation may affect the Provider's use or disclosure of protected information.

-4. Not request the Provider to use or disclose protected information in any manner that would not be permitted under law if done by DHS.
+Notify the Provider of limitations, restrictions, changes, or revocation of permission by an individual to use or disclose protected information, to the extent that such limitations, restrictions, changes or revocation may affect the Provider's use or disclosure of protected information. - 4.
+Not request the Provider to use or disclose protected information in any manner that would not be permitted under law if done by DHS.

-D. Disposition of Data upon Completion, Expiration, or Agreement Termination

-1. Upon completion, expiration, or termination of this Agreement, the Provider will return to DHS or destroy all protected information received or created on behalf of DHS for purposes associated with this Agreement.
-A written certification of destruction or return to Authorized Representative listed in 5.1 is required.
-XXX will retain no copies of such protected information, provided that if both parties agree that such return or destruction is not feasible, or if the Provider is required by the applicable regulation, rule or statutory retention schedule to retain beyond the life of this Agreement, AEOA will extend the protections of this Agreement to the protected information and refrain from further use or disclosure of such information, except for those purposes that make return or destruction infeasible, for as long as AEOA maintains the information.
-Additional information for destruction and handling is available in the DHS Information Security Policy, Policv numbers 3.7. and 2.19. found at http://edocs.dhs.state.mn.us/lfserver/Legacy/DHS-4683-ENG.
+D. Disposition of Data upon Completion, Expiration, or Agreement Termination will retain no copies of such protected information, provided that if both parties agree that such return or destruction is not feasible, or if the Provider is required by the applicable regulation, rule or statutory retention schedule to retain beyond the life of this Agreement, AEOA will extend the protections of this Agreement to the protected information and refrain from further use or disclosure of such information, except for those purposes that make return or destruction infeasible, for as long as AEOA maintains the information.
+Additional information for destruction and handling is available in the DHS Information Security Policy, Policy numbers 3.7, and 2.19, found at http://edocs.dhs.state.mn.us/lfserver/Legacy/DHS-4683-ENG.